Mir Hazar Khan Khosa: Policies and changes

-Inauguration of the Sohbatpur District in May 2013 by Mir Hazar Khan Khoso.

 As a caretaker, Khosa held little power and was only tasked by the Election Commission to hold elections within a few months.
 As the caretaker prime minister he did make administrative adjustments including the inauguration of the Sohbatpur District, a small district in Balochistan.
 He served his tenure as a caretaker and ensured elections were held in June of 2013.

 Federal cabinet

-On 2 April 2013, the fourteen-member caretaker federal cabinet, as nominated by Khosa, took their oath administered by President Asif Ali Zardari at the Aiwan-e-Sadr in Islamabad.
+On 2 April 2013, the fourteen-member caretaker federal cabinet, as nominated by Khoso, took their oath administered by President Asif Ali Zardari at the Aiwan-e-Sadr in Islamabad.
 Among the ministers sworn in included Arif Nizami, Sohail Wajahat H Siddique, Shahzada Ahsan Ashraf Sheikh, Malik Habib, Ahmer Bilal Soofi, Dr Musaddiq Malik, Maqbool HH Rahmatoola, Abdul Malik Kasi, Asadullah Mandokhel, Mir Hassan Domki, Dr Sania Nishtar, Feroze Jamal Shah Kakakhel, Dr Younis Soomro and Shahzada Jamal.
 The interim cabinet included seven members from the Punjab, three each from Sindh and Balochistan, and two from Khyber Pakhtunkhwa.
-The Khosa caretaker ministry served till the Third Sharif ministry took office after general elections in May 2013.
+The Khoso caretaker ministry served till the Third Sharif ministry took office after general elections in May 2013.